 "I'm not a big fan of SUVs in general," says Koenigsegg's boss.

 It's difficult to think of a manufacturer that has caused as much excitement over the last few weeks as Koenigsegg has.
-Despite the disappointment of the much-anticipated Geneva Motor Show's cancelation, the Swedish automaker went ahead anyway and unveiled the speed demon that is the Jesko Absolut (said to be capable of around 330 mph) and the Gemera, the brand's first four-door that has been referred to as a mega GT.
+Despite the disappointment of the much-anticipated Geneva Motor Show's cancelation, the Swedish automaker went ahead anyway and unveiled the speed demon that is the Jesko Absolut (said to be capable of around 330 mph) and the Gemera, the brand's first four-seater that has been referred to as a mega GT.

 The Gemera represents new territory for Koenigsegg as they went about exploring ways to design a hypercar that could accommodate four occupants.
 It's a bold move that implies product diversification and the potential for the brand to enter other popular market segments such as the SUV/crossover class.
 In a recent chat with Christian von Koenigsegg, though, the answer to the SUV possibility was met with a quite explicit "uh, no."